matijapretnar/eff/README.markdown

     make

-If all goes well, you should be able to run eff in-place by typing either `./eff.native` or `./eff.byte` if you do not have `ocamlopt` for some reason.
+If all goes well, you should be able to run eff in-place by typing `./eff`.

 You can also run a battery of tests with